WHAT DOES "CASA" STAND FOR?

 Willingness to complete necessary background checks, provide references, and participate in an interview

-Willingness to complete our 30-hour CASA Volunteer Training Class (3 or 4 of these take place throughout the year, to best meet the needs of attendees)
+Willingness to complete our 30-hour CASA Volunteer Training Class (4 of these take place throughout the year, to best meet the needs of attendees)

-Willingness to complete 10-hours of observation in Hardin County Family Court
+Willingness to complete observation hours in Hardin County Family Court

 Being available for court appearances, for which there will be advance notice